JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-#### Import the library using SwiftPM in XCode
+#### Import the library using SwiftPM in Xcode

-Installs the parts of the KMP-NativeCoroutines Swift package necessary to work with the `async/await` mechanism.
+Install the parts of the KMP-NativeCoroutines Swift package necessary to work with the `async/await` mechanism:

 1. Go to **File | Open Project in Xcode**.
 2. In Xcode, right-click the `iosApp` project in the left-hand menu and select **Add Package Dependencies**.